Financial-Times/origami-build-tools/README.md

 Runs:

 * __js(gulp, config)__ Config accepts:
-    - js: `String` Path to your main Javascript file.
+    - js: `String` Path to your main JavaScript file.
 (Default: './main.js' and checks your bower.json to see if it's in its main key)
-    - buildJs: `String` Name of the built Javascript bundle.
+    - buildJs: `String` Name of the built JavaScript bundle.
 (Default: 'main.js')
     - buildDir: `String` Path to directory where the built file will be created.
 (Default: './build/')
     - env: `String` It can be either 'production' or 'development'.
 If it's 'production', it will run [uglify](https://github.com/mishoo/UglifyJS2).
 If it's 'development', it will generate a sourcemap.
 (Default: 'development')
 * __sass(gulp, config)__ Config accepts: